hawkinsw/DailyPL/variables-types-intro.md

 The `f` prepended to `Happy` is Hungarian Notation for a _flag_ variable and the `sz` prepended to the `Location` variable stands for a _string_.

-Later in the program, if an intrepid developer thought that the location variable was designed to hold GPS coordinates, they might write the following assignment statement:
+When a programmer is working in a code base that uses Hungarian Notation and thought that the location variable was designed to hold GPS coordinates, they might write the following assignment statement:

 ```JavaScript
 szLocation = { 'latitude': 84, 'longitude': 51 }